 Dist No. 1: Things have happened thick and fast in the last several weeks.
 Supt.
 Connolly resigned and H. S. Brownell was appointed to succeed him.
-On the heeis of this appointment, ADM Trum was elected DM and Brownell advanced to ADM for Alabama.
+On the heels of this appointment, ADM Trum was elected DM and Brownell advanced to ADM for Alabama.
 Again the office of DS was vacant.
 Mr. S. K. Sawyer, 906 Fulton Ave., Birmingham, Ala. has been appointed DS.
 5AX has just received his ORS appointment.
 5VV is ready to uphold his old rep. on 40 meters.
 5AWF can be heard regularly and is reaching out consistently.
-5MI has found time to reaching out consistently.
 5MI has found time to get on the air once more on the 40 meter band.
 5AMH has been off the air on account of business.
 5ARJ has been handling regular traffic with 5VD.
+Dist.
+No. 2: Dist.
+Sunt.
+Hurley reports considerable Dist No. 1: Things have happened thick and fast

+5ARJ has been handling regular traffic with 5VD.
 Dist.
 No. 2: Dist.
 Supt.
 Hurley reports considerable activity in the vicinity of Mobile.
-Of three reporting, 5AC leads the district with 21 messages.
-A message activity in the vicinity of Mobile.
 Of three reporting, 5AC leads the district with 21 messages.
 A message contest came to a close this month with 5AC running first and 5QK second.
 Activity slumped quite a bit on account of a combined attack by the feminine sex and the rebuilding habit.
 5QK has not been able to make his set perk since rebuilding but hasn't given up the ship yet.
 5DL is struggling to get his wave up to 40 meters.
 The district was honored by a visit of the Bryant Twins, of 4BL, touring around in 5QF's flivver.
 5AC has been handling Signal Corps messages were of important nature.
 5AC has been reported R6 in Capetown.
 South Africa.
 A total of 36 messages was handled for the month.

-Dist, No. 3: This district is handling traffic in good
+Dist.
+No. 3: This district is handling traffic in good